0w5/tt_sky26a_analog_prj/README.md

 - Output data rate: 1 bit@fs, optional: 8 bit@fs/(256+1), 10 bit@fs/(1024+1)
 - Output data precision is not fully characterized.
 - The delta-sigma input can be overridden through a bidirectional analog pin.
-- This design is assigned to #517 in Tiny Tapeout SKY26a. [https://tinytapeout.com.](https://tinytapeout.com/chips/ttsky26a/)
+- This design is assigned to #517.

 ### Pin Functions
 | Pin Name       | Pin Attribute   | Function Name | Description                                                                                       |